fortran-lang/fortran-lang.org/_posts/2021-01-01-Fortran-Newsletter-January-2021.md

 * [#186](https://github.com/fortran-lang/fortran-lang.org/pull/186) (WIP):
 Add missing packages from the list of popular Fortran projects
 * [#187](https://github.com/fortran-lang/fortran-lang.org/pull/187) (WIP):
-Correct Compiler page and tutorial regarding Intel oneAPI and PGI to NVIDIA
+Correct compiler page and tutorial regarding Intel oneAPI and PGI to NVIDIA
 * [#174](https://github.com/fortran-lang/fortran-lang.org/issues/174) (WIP):
 We are searching for a representative Fortran code snippet for the website and are looking forward to suggestions.